probablyalexzhu/probablyalexzhu.github.io/content/_index.md

 ---
-title: "Welcome to Congo! :tada:"
+title: "Home"
-description: "This is a demo of the Congo theme for Hugo."
+summary: "Hi!
+This is Alex Zhu's personal website."
 ---

 Hello!
 Often when I have intriguing ideas, I feel the urge to capture them by writing them down.
 I created this blog to share some of my more complete thoughts with everyone.